lucywang000/clj-statecharts/docs/content/docs/hierarchical-states.md

 ---
-title: "Nested States"
+title: "Hierarchical States"
 ---

-# Nested States
+# Hierarchical States

-## About Nested States (a.k.a Compound States)
+## About Hierarchical States (a.k.a Compound States)

 One of the greatest power of statecharts is that it could prevent the "states explosion" problem of a tradition finite state machine.
 The power